-- xi. f a car turns over and leaks fluid, or leaks while sitting on the track does not constitute a disqualification unless deemed an unsafe condition by the Race Director. - xii.
+- to race or has left the race. - ix.
+Third chargeable STRIKE (under green flag conditions).
+This will be scored as a DNF. - x.
+Improper wearing of safety equipment.
+No neck collars, belts not over both shoulders, helmet not fastened, etc.. - xi.
+Loss of driver-related safety items (helmet, gloves, arm restraints, belts, etc..) under green flag conditions.
+Does not include neck collar.
+(See section 209) - xii. f a car turns over and leaks fluid, or leaks while sitting on the track does not constitute a disqualification unless deemed an unsafe condition by the Race Director. - xiii.
 Loss of ballast during a race (under green or yellow conditions) will result in a disqualification for the race. - 1.
-Loss of ballast during practice will result in a DQ for a heat race; will start at the tail in the lowest main - 2.
-Loss of ballast during heat race will result in a DQ; will start at the tail in the lowest main - 3.
+Loss of ballast during practice will result in a DQ for a heat race; will start at the tail in the lowest main - Loss of ballast during heat race will result in a DQ; will start at the tail in the lowest main - 3.
 Loss of ballast in a main will result in a DQ - f.
 Only the Official Handler may ask the Race Director for the reason for disqualification at the conclusion of the race; HOWEVER, they may NOT argue the call or protest it.
 Arguing or protesting the call may result in immediate ejection from the event. - g.
 The Race Director must have a communication link; via radio with the flagger & scoring tower. - h.
 Flagger shall not make any disqualification calls unless approved by the Race Director of that race. - i.
 Race Director has the option to put any car(s) to the rear that fails to keep proper pace or remove from the ra - j.
 Cars are subject to black flag calls any time that they are on the track.
 Disqualification may be made after the checkered flag has been thrown, or before the green has been thrown.
 Incidents can occur in the hot chute or as cars leave the track.
 The Race Director can decide that it was intentional or deliberate, and disqualify the car. - k.
-During a medical red flag situation, NO cars can be worked on or moved, until the Race Director has declared the track clear. - I. It is the Race Director's responsibility to enforce and to determine violations of the Racing Rules, as outlined in Section 213, "Racing Rules and Procedures". - m.
+During a medical red flag situation, NO cars can be worked on or moved, until the Race Director has declared the track clear. - It is the Race Director's responsibility to enforce and to determine violations of the Racing Rules, as outlined in Section 213, "Racing Rules and Procedures". - m.
 The Race Director may use the "meatball flag" (black flag with a red circle) to call a car into the pits or designated area for consultation, i.e., checking Raceceiver, tape numbers, etc. See Section 206-3.